 - Dean of the Graduate Division on the host campus.

 Home campus signatures are required before the host campus will approve.

-Forms must be turned into the Graduate Division at least three weeks before the quarter begins.
+Forms must be signed by your graduate advisor and then e-mailed to [email protected] at least three weeks before the quarter begins.

 UCSF students must list Intercampus Exchange courses on the San Francisco study list in order to receive proper credit.
 Study lists and other forms may be required for the host campus as well.